How to localize your content

 You can translate any cards to different languages by switching the language dropdown in the editor.
 Currently, we don't support fallbacks to a default language.

 You may want to display different tours/hints for different languages or restrict the tours/hints to certain languages.
-You can use the Display for settings in the tour/hints detail for this.
-Select Rules -> add condition -> Language, and select the desired language.
+You can use the Targeting settings in the tour/hints detail for this.
+Select Custom Rules -> If Environment -> Language , and select the desired language.

 Default button text

 It's also possible to set the default text of buttons for different languages.
-You can do this by clicking the gear ⚙️ icon in the editor next to Preview, and navigating to Default texts.
+You can do this by clicking the gear βš™οΈ icon in the editor next to Preview (at the bottom of the screen), and navigating to Default texts.
 Select your language from the dropdown menu and input your translations.

 Right-to-left (RTL) support